 It remains an irony of our times that the culture of corruption at LA City Hall didn’t stop Garcetti from playing at national politics, with a role of co-chair of Joe Biden’s campaign—but allegations of sexual harassment against top mayoral advisor Rick Jacobs could derail such ambitions.

-Garcetti apologists in the local legacy media have done yeoman’s work on making it look as though the job of Secretary of Transportation or some other plum job is his for the taking in the upcoming Biden Administration.
+Garcetti apologists in the local legacy media have done yeoman’s work on making it look as though the job of Secretary of Transportation or some other plum position is his for the taking in the upcoming Biden Administration.

 Politico.com has put an asterisk on Garcetti’s future in DC, citing the Jacobs story.